AlexIII/tcc-g15/README.md

 Big thanks to the amazing people who have contributed to the project:
 - @AprDeci for code / new features
 - @T7imal, @cemkaya-mpi, @THSLP13, @Terryxtl for testing and debugging
-- @Dtwpurple, @WinterholdPrime, @Dhia-zorai for compatibility reports
+- @Dtwpurple, @WinterholdPrime, @Dhia-zorai, @fraPCI for compatibility reports

 ## Changelog